 In addition, after looking at the above definition of family in paragraph (b), you could quickly come to the conclusion that any number of people can live in an apartment as long as they are related by blood, marriage or legal adoption.
 But, you would be wrong.
 Why?
-Because the Housing Code dictates the total number of persons allowed to occupy a certain unit by square footage.
+Because the Housing Code dictates the total number of persons allowed to occupy a certain unit based upon square footage.
+(See above.)
 Read the next section for more details related to the Housing Code.

 Okay, let’s look at two families that apply to live in a theoretical apartment with two (2) bedrooms in the City of Grand Rapids.
-The apartment has 750 sq. ft. of total habitable floor area.
+The apartment has 750 sq. ft. of living and dining room space.
 Each bedroom has 120 sq. ft. of habitable sleeping area.
-(Habitable floor area and habitable sleeping area are further defined in the code.
-A copy of the code is available in the RPOA office.)

 In the above example the second family was not allowed to rent the unit because there were too many people.
-But, doesn’t the Federal and State law say you can’t discriminate against families?
+But, don’t the Federal and State laws say you can’t discriminate against families?
 Yes, that’s what the fair housing laws say; however, since the local code dictates a more stringent requirement, the landlord may deny this family tenancy.

 Other Code Issues to Be Aware Of